 When should I start looking?

-Start your job search at least the semester before you graduate or before you are looking to do the internship.
-Some companies recruit as far as a year in advance.
-If you are not in school start looking about 3-6 months before you need the job.
+Start your full-time job search ideally a year before (networking, attending career-related events, compiling a list of employers you are interested in, etc) and ideally one or two semesters before you are seeking an internship.
+Some companies recruit as far as a year in advance, so research the recruiting practices in the industry you are interested in as soon as you can.
+If you are not in school, start looking about 3-6 months before you need the job.
 You do not want to miss out on an opportunity because you were not aware of the deadlines.

 What should I do first?

-Use our resume and cover letter guide and samples to help you craft documents that are strong marketing tools.
-Having a weak cover letter and resume will most certainly prevent you from getting an interview.
-Before applying for a job make sure you have had someone review both documents.
+Use our Resume and Cover Letter Guide and Samples to help craft your documents (resumes, curriculum vitaes, cover letters, thank you notes and reference pages) that are strong marketing tools.
+Before applying for a job make sure you have had either a Magner Career Center Career Coach or a trusted professional review these documents.
 Also make sure you have strong interview skills.

 What method is the best to find a job?